ContextLab/hypertools/readme.md

 <h2>Citing</h2>

-We wrote a paper about HyperTools, which you can read [here](https://arxiv.org/abs/1701.08290).
-We also have a repo with example notebooks from the paper [here](https://github.com/ContextLab/hypertools-paper-notebooks).
+We wrote a paper about HyperTools, which we provide as a preprint [here](https://arxiv.org/abs/1701.08290).
+We also have a repository with example notebooks from the paper [here](https://github.com/ContextLab/hypertools-paper-notebooks).

 Please cite as:

-`Heusser AC, Ziman K, Owen LLW, Manning JR (2017) HyperTools: A Python toolbox for visualizing and manipulating high-dimensional data.  arXiv: 1701.08290`
+`Heusser AC, Ziman K, Owen LLW, Manning JR (In press) HyperTools: A Python toolbox for gaining geometric insights into high-dimensional data.
+Journal of Machine Learning Research.`

 Here is a bibtex formatted reference:

 ```
 @ARTICLE {,
     author  = "A C Heusser and K Ziman and L L W Owen and J R Manning",
-    title   = "HyperTools: A Python toolbox for visualizing and manipulating high-dimensional data",
+    title   = "HyperTools: A Python toolbox for gaining geometric insights into high-dimensional data",
-    journal = "arXiv",
+    journal = "Journal of Machine Learning Research",
-    year    = "2017",
+    year    = "2018"
-    volume  = "1701",
-    number  = "08290",
-    month   = "jan"
 }
 ```